 A total of 482 degree-seeking WMU undergraduate students were studying abroad during the 2011-12 academic year, according to the Open Doors Report released by IIE this past November.
 WMU achieved a 2011-12 study abroad participation rate for undergraduates of 12 percent, which was more than two percentage points higher than the average national rate for undergraduates.

 Dr. Wolfgang Schlör, associate provost for WMU's Haenicke Institute for Global Education, says participating in the IIE initiative will strengthen the global engagement pillar of the University's vision statement by providing increased opportunities for study abroad.
-WMU's efforts will be focused on raising study abroad enrollment from about 600 students per year currently to 900 students by 2019.
+WMU's efforts will be focused on raising undergraduate study abroad enrollment from about 471 students per year currently to 707 students by 2020.

 "WMU's student body includes a high percentage of first-generation college students, and 19 percent of students represent minorities," Schlör says.
 "Consequently, many of our students do not come to the University with plans to study abroad or have family or friends who encourage them to do so.
 We need to actively encourage study abroad in all stages of the student experience."